 Note: This alternative fuel policy covers the burner supplied by Beckett from the pump inlet through the retention head.
 It does not cover tanks and storage, fuel lines, filters, appliances or any system components not supplied by Beckett.
 Appropriate due diligence is required for the use of these fuels.
-Please see additional recommendations on the reverse side of this bulletin.
+Please see additional recommendations below the chart.

 |Fuel Type||Spec (ASTM unless otherwise noted)||Warranty Coverage|

 |Beckett Warranty Honored||Not approved / No warranty|

 |Heating Oil – No. 1 – Low Sulfur||D396 Gr.1 (S500)||YES|

 |Heating Oil – No. 2 – Low Sulfur||D396 Gr.2 (S500)||YES|

 |Diesel Fuel – No. 1 – (Off-road)||D975 Gr.1-D (S500)||YES|

 |Diesel Fuel – No. 2 – (Off-road)||D975 Gr.2-D (S500)||YES|

 |Diesel Fuel – No. 1 – (Highway)||D975 Gr.1-D (S15)||YES|